white-parrot/designpattern-turtle/README.md

 # designpattern-turtle
-Learning and Demystification of Design Patterns using Java
+Learning and Demystification of Design Patterns using Java.